-Here is a list of easy binocular and small scope targets that are visible throughout almost the whole year in the Northern hemisphere .
-Moreover, all the objects in this list are in prominent constellations, making them easy to find should an opportunity to scan the heavens with a pair of binoculars or a small telescope present itself.
+Here is a list of 10 top deep space objects to look for from the Northern Hemisphere.
+These objects exclude individual stars and refer to objects outside of our Solar System, with the main types including nebulae, star clusters, and galaxies.
+All the objects listed here are located in prominent constellations, making them easy to find should an opportunity to scan the heavens with a pair of binoculars or a small telescope present itself.
 Enjoy!

 - Constellation: Taurus

 - Coordinates: RA: 03h 47m 24s | Dec: +24° 07’

 - Distance: 444 light-years

 - Other designations: M45, Seven Sisters,